Alex-Cannon/alex-cannon.github.io/_posts/2019-09-11-how-react-and-redux-work-together.md

 ---
 Hi!
 Welcome to another blog post.
 Today I'm going to give a brief overview of how React and Redux work together.

-Recently, I had the opportunity to begin learning Redux, so I thought "why not share some of m knowledge?"
+Recently, I had the opportunity to begin learning Redux, so I thought "why not share some of my knowledge?"

 ## What is React?
 In one sentence, **react is state management for JavaScript**.
 It abstracts state management for UI components in a web application,